 Firstly, we recollect the class of constant learning algorithms (\ref{constantalgo}) whose null distribution coincides with that of the Wilcoxon distribution.
 We also note that if the learning algorithm is stable in the sense small changes in the training set do not affect to the inferred prediction function too much, the null distribution is likely to be the same as that of the standard WMW-U test.
 As the exact shape of the Wilcoxon distribution (depicted in Figure~\ref{figureofwilcoxondistribution}) is known and can be calculated via the recursion (\ref{wmwdistr}), we can construct statistical tables consisting of the critical values as in (\ref{critvaldef}), as illustrated for $\alpha=0.05$ in Figure~\ref{wmwcriticals}.

-Secondly, if we consider the LPO-equivalence classes of learning algorithms as in (\ref{lpoeqclass}) that correspond to the orientations of the Johnson graphs as stated in Proposition~\ref{thelink}, it is easy to conclude that the most of the equivalence classes have the null distribution concentrated around 0.5 much more heavily that that of the Wilcoxon distribution.
+Secondly, if we consider the LPO-equivalence classes of learning algorithms as in (\ref{lpoeqclass}) that correspond to the orientations of the Johnson graphs as stated in Proposition~\ref{thelink}, it is easy to conclude that the most of the equivalence classes have the null distribution concentrated around 0.5 much more heavily that of the Wilcoxon distribution.
 For example, we may consider what we call a random learning algorithm that uses the training set as a random seed to infer prediction for the two held out points.
 This corresponds to drawing a random orientation for the Johnson graph corresponding to the LPO behavior of the learning algorithm.
-The null distribution of one of these random learning algorithms is illustrated in Figure~\ref{randomalgudist}.
-However, while the most of the equivalence classes do have this type of a well-behaving low variance null distribution, the most of the learning algorithms are completely useless in practice, and hence this does not help us in designing a practical test.
+However, while most of the equivalence classes do have this type of a low variance null distribution, most of the learning algorithms are completely useless in practice, and hence this does not help us in designing a practical test.
 These are, nevertheless, interesting in the sense that in their Johnson graph there would be no vertices with zero or even a reasonably low number of pairwise errors, so obtaining a good result is not possible even in principle.
 This is elaborated more in Section~\ref{disc}.

 Thirdly, if the learning algorithm coincides with a maximal size constant weight code or a maximal size light constant weight code with a specific lightness parameter $\uu$, the null distribution can be very extreme.
-However, it is very unlikely that a practical learning algorithm would coincide a maximal code unless a malicious adversary has especially designed a learning algorithm to have high changes to produce a LPOCV results of exactly $\uu$ pairwise errors under the independence hypothesis.
+However, it is very unlikely that a practical learning algorithm would coincide with a maximal code unless a malicious adversary has especially designed it to have high changes to produce a LPOCV results of exactly $\uu$ pairwise errors under the independence hypothesis.
 For example, if we consider the largest $\uu$-light codes that can be constructed with the method provided by Proposition~\ref{lowerbounds}, we get a table of critical values as illustrated in Figure~\ref{grahansloanecriticals}.
 We observe that a test based on the table would be far more conservative than WMW test, and hence it may be impractical in real-world studies.